keleog/PidginUNMT/README.md

 Key results:

-1. The alignment of Pidgin word vectors with English word vectors which achieves a Nearest Neighbor accuracy of **0.1282**.This aligned vector will be helpful in the performance of various downstream tasks and transfer of models from English to Pidgin.
+1. The alignment of Pidgin word vectors with English word vectors which achieves a Nearest Neighbor accuracy of **0.1282**.
+This aligned vector will be helpful in the performance of various downstream tasks and transfer of models from English to Pidgin.

 2. The creation of an Unsupervised Neural Machine Translation model between Pidgin and English which achieves a BLEU score of **20.82** from English to Pidgin and **21.59** from Pidgin to English on a validation set of 41 sentence pairs.